 While EXPLO’s online summer programs offered students from across the U.S. and around the world the opportunity to connect with each other, make new friends, and participate in highly engaging courses and activities, we know that nothing can replace the transformational impact of the on-campus EXPLO experience.
 Our online programs filled a void that students experienced when their schools went remote.
 But after a year (or more) of distance learning and quarantining, students are longing for in-person connection, friendship, adventure, and hands-on learning — and so are we!

-None of us can predict exactly which course COVID will take between now and summer 2021, but keeping students and staff safe is our top priority at EXPLO (and always has been).
-We commit to do our best, remain flexible in the face of uncertainty, and stay transparent and consistent in our communications as more information becomes available to us.
+None of us can predict exactly which course COVID will take between now and Summer 2021, but keeping students and staff safe is our top priority at EXPLO (and always has been).
+EXPLO has assembled a COVID Task Force to help navigate these uncertain times and we commit to do our best, remain flexible in the face of uncertainty, and stay transparent and consistent in our communications as more information becomes available to us.
 You and your family undoubtedly have a lot of questions, so we’ll answer what we can for now and keep this list updated as time goes on.

-If COVID is still a major concern, we’re planning for regular COVID testing; expanded 24/7 EXPLO dedicated health centers that include both quarantine and isolation floors; dispersing and reducing the number of students and educators on campus by lowering enrollment; additional training for staff; limiting coming and going from campus; modifying the curriculum; distributing and using a variety of PPE equipment including masks; daily health assessments; enhanced sanitation and disinfecting of classrooms, public areas, athletic facilities, and restrooms; and a change in protocols and procedures ranging from how arrival day works, to the first day of the program, to how we approach meals, and robust on-campus programming if weekend trips are not possible.
-We sincerely hope we won’t need to put these plans into place, but if needed, we’ll be ready.
+In this time of COVID, we are planning with caution in mind and are planning for a variety of scenarios.
+For now, we’re planning for regular COVID testing; expanded 24/7 EXPLO dedicated health centers that include both quarantine and isolation areas; dispersing and reducing the number of students and educators on campus by lowering enrollment; additional training for staff; limiting coming and going from campus; modifying the curriculum; using a variety of PPE equipment including masks; daily health assessments; enhanced sanitation and disinfecting of classrooms, public areas, athletic facilities, and restrooms; and a change in protocols and procedures ranging from how arrival day works, to the first day of the program, to how we approach meals, and robust on-campus programming if weekend trips are not possible.

 We’re also working closely with our medical advisors/practices, our longtime health staff, and our host institutions.
 We are regularly monitoring information coming from the Centers for Disease Control and Prevention and the World Health Organization, recommendations from the Department of Health in the states where our programs are located, and state regulations.
 We expect all students, families, and staff to take the EXPLO Health Pledge that acknowledges that, regarding keeping the entire community safe, individual choice and action will need to be subordinate to the common good.